A blog by Darby Wiekrykas.

 As United Way of Berks County’s Volunteer Engagement Program Manager, I’m inspired daily by the desire of Berks Countians to make a difference in our community.
 Many times, people want to get involved, but they don’t know where to begin.
 Below is a list of the top questions I receive about volunteering.

 Limited schedules are often easy to work around.
+One of the best ways to find opportunities is by registering on the United Way’s volunteer website.
+When someone is registered, they will receive monthly emails with new opportunities and ways to volunteer with local events agencies have a need for additional volunteers.
 If there is an agency you would like to volunteer for, contact them and explain your situation.
-Agencies are grateful for assistance.
-Many have events and special opportunities they may need additional volunteers for.
+Agencies are grateful for any assistance they receive.

 I also encourage individuals ages 21-45 to get involved with United Way’s affinity group, Emerging Leaders United (ELU).
 ELU offers a wide variety of diverse volunteer activities throughout the year and at different times of the day.
-In 2019 alone, ELU offered their 400+ members almost 40 volunteer opportunities.
+In 2021 alone, ELU offered their 400+ members 35 volunteer opportunities.
+To learn more about ELU’s upcoming events visit their website.
+If interested in joining, simply fill out their membership form.
 To learn more about ELU please contact Shirley Chapin at Shirleyc@uwberks.org.

 Can I volunteer where I live?

 There are agencies all over Berks County and most communities have one of our Agency Partners near their homes.
 If there isn’t an agency close to where you live, then I would suggest looking to volunteer at a local food pantry.
 As a result of the pandemic and rising food costs, food insecurity is growing in our community, and the need for food pantry services is increasing.
 Helping Harvest Food Bank is a great resource to find a local food pantry near you.

 What are some examples that I can get involved either personally or with my family?